hapijs/hapi/API.md

 registered plugin name and value contains:
 - `version` - the plugin version.
 - `name` - the plugin name.
-- `options` - options used to register the plugin.
+- `options` - optional options passed to the plugin during registration.
 - `attributes` - plugin registration attributes.

 When the server contains more than one connection, each [`server.connections`](#serverconnections)